Skip to content

 The patina of silver: the signature of time without alteration

 It gives the jewelry character, almost a personality.
-Each piece of jewelry will have its own patina depending on how it is worn, what it has been exposed to, and also the chemistry of your skin.
+Each piece of jewelry will develop its own patina depending on how it is worn, what it has been exposed to, and also the chemistry of your skin.
 Two pieces of jewelry that leave my workshop on the same day will have completely different stories in 200 years.

 It is this ability to evolve without deteriorating that appeals to those seeking authenticity.

-Durability, repairability, recyclability: a resilient metal
+Durability, repairability, recycling: a resilient metal

 It's a choice that makes sense, both for your wallet and for the planet.
 In a context where the price of precious metals is changing, solid silver remains a sensible investment.

-Ring in sterling silver 950 worn daily | Honu Bijoux
+Ring in solid silver 950 worn daily | Honu Bijoux

 Why Honu works specifically with solid silver